 The edible gift market is stagnant, and Shahira Marei wanted to change that.
-She thought of edible cookie shot glasses, perfect for milk, ice cream, sweet liquor, and any other beverage you can think of!
-These soft cookies pair well with so many beverages, and they make perfect gifts!
+She thought of edible cookie shot glasses, perfect for milk, ice cream, sweet liquor, and any other beverage you can think of — and they make perfect gifts!
 Will the sharks eat this deal up during

 Shark Tank Dirty Cookie Update

 - Entrepreneur: Shahira Marei